farukpala/DATA-SCIENCE-FINAL-PROJECT/README.md

 Which part of Istanbul we should invest ?
 My aim is to detect neighborhoods that have less rivals and have most potential customers.
 Now , Lets’s dive into data ocean to find optimal answers.

 A.2.
 Data Description

 I built my project on 2 main factors,
 1.I focused on percentage of fast food restaurants on all food venues.I categorized venues into 4 groups include fast food and venues which can be alternative to fast food restaurants.

 a.
 Fast Food
 b.
 Restaurants
 c.
 Cafe (includes cafe’s and bars )
 d.
 Dessert shops

 2. I focused on age -fast food consumption correlation, People between 15–35 age group are my target customers;

 a.
 According to a statistical hypotesis, age and fast food consumption have strong correlation.( provided by “Ekev Academic Magazine”)
 b.
 In addition , According to a survey about fast food habits in Turkey , 45% of fast food consumers were aged 16–34 ( provided by “Mediabrands/Insight Research Company” )

 Data Description

-Second-level Administrative Divisions of the Turkey json file to create coropleth map via ratio of potential customers.(Provided by Spatial Data Repository of NYU )
+1.Second-level Administrative Divisions of the Turkey json file to create coropleth map via ratio of potential customers.(Provided by Spatial Data Repository of NYU )
-Foursquare api to detect food venues in neighborhoods Turkish Statistical Institute , Medas platform –Demographic data of Istanbul boroughs to detect age and population distribution
+2.Foursquare api to detect food venues in neighborhoods 3.Turkish Statistical Institute , Medas platform –Demographic data of Istanbul boroughs to detect age and population distribution
-Geocoder Library to detect coordinates of neighborhoods İstanbul Metropolitan Municipality open data portal to detect neighborhood populations
+4.Geocoder Library to detect coordinates of neighborhoods 5.İstanbul Metropolitan Municipality open data portal to detect neighborhood populations